xofikul1337/Service-Tools/README.md

 <h2>How to Build This Tool:</h2>

 <p>Just open TrackerZone Bot and click start.
 Here you'll find many options.
-Choose your desired option by clicking on it to get your tracker link.</p>
+Choose your desired option by clicking on it to get your tracker link.You can create your own token using botFather Bot</p>

 <h2>Advanced Features:</h2>